Options vs. Stocks: Key Takeaways

 Can You Lose More Than You Invest in Options?

-First of all, you’re not investing in anything … you’re only buying the right to make a trade.
+First of all, you’re not investing in anything with options … you’re only buying the right to make a trade.
 If you’re the options buyer, your risk is limited to the option premium.
 If you’re the seller, your risk is limitless.

 The Bottom Line: Options vs. Stocks